 As of the date of this Annual Report, we have four full-time employees.
-Our CFO is currently part-time, but has agreed to join the Company on a full time basis upon the closing of the Company's next significant fund raising and Nasdaq uplisting.
+Our CFO is currently part-time.

-In 2023 and subject to adequate funding, we seek to provide our employees with health care coverage and other benefits to help attract and maintain our workforce.
+In 2024, and subject to adequate funding and assuming the Merger is not consummated, we seek to provide our employees with health care coverage and other benefits to help attract and maintain our workforce.
 We are not currently obligated to provide health insurance, however, we believe this is an important addition to our benefits package.
 All employees receive at least three weeks of paid time off per year.
 We have historically provided incentive stock options and other equity incentives to officers, directors and key employees to provide ownership and alignment of interests with our shareholders.
-We also use in certain instances performance-based vesting for stock options, whereby we set milestones to reflect important value creating initiatives of the Company.
+We also use in certain instances performance-based vesting for stock options and restricted stock, whereby we set milestones to reflect important value creating initiatives of the Company.
 As a company, we seek diversity and inclusion in our workplace.